 Mrs. Papadakis has participated in Deree's Psychology Symposium as a presenter and has also conducted a workshop to inform students about the importance of fostering healthy relationships.
 Her main research focused in the area of child abuse and vicarious traumatization of help providers.
 Her thesis research title "Helping Helpers Heal: Predicting Vicarious Traumatization among Mental Health Professionals working with Refugee Populations" has been accepted for international psychology research conferences in Prague and in Paris.email: firstname.lastname@example.org

+Ms. Papageorgiou holds a B.A. in Greek Literature with major in Ancient Greek Literature and Latin from the Aristotle University of Thessaloniki.
 Ms. Papageorgiou was born and raised in Thessaloniki, Greece.
-She holds a B.A. in Greek Literature with major in Ancient Greek Literature and Latin from the Aristotle University of Thessaloniki.

 Mr. Parakatis is a faculty member of the Mathematics/Technology Department at the American Community Schools, Athens.
 He has his B.Sc. in Physics from York University,Canada, B. Ed. (teaching subjects: Physics and Mathematics) from the University of Toronto, Canada and M.Sc. in Medical Physics from University College London, UK.